Taking to the Digital Skies: Are we nearly there yetPublished: Friday, 14 November 2014 12:50 by Katharine Hulls, VP Marketing

 The internet has opened up the industry; making it more competitive now than ever and in the race to stay one step ahead there are three important factors to consider within the three Cs of appropriate marketing: digital first culture, complex shopping experience and mobile technology and channels utilized by the customer.

 The ‘digital first’ culture is gaining ground in the airline industry.
 Digital was once a separate entity to the marketing team but is now being embraced and placed firmly front of mind when creating a marketing strategy.

 What is clear from reviewing the airline industry is that those brands with a strong focus on digital are engaging most appropriately with customers.
-By ensuring there is a focus on digital marketing and giving customers an engaging, personal and positive digital customer experience, these organisations are able to provide higher levels of personalisation and increased brand recognition for customers.
+By ensuring there is a focus on digital marketing and giving customers an engaging, personal and positive digital customer experience, these organizations are able to provide higher levels of personalization and increased brand recognition for customers.